314 Machmer Hall

 Talking American: Cultural Discourses on DONAHUE.
 Norwwod, NJ: Ablex.

-Currently from General Motors on theory, mehodology and field studies concerning cultural variability in uses of car technology.
+Currently from General Motors on theory, mehodology and field studies in the US and China concerning cultural variability in uses of car technology.

 With colleagues Cliff Goddard and Michael Haugh of Griffith University, and Anna Wierzbicka of Australian National University, we are comparatively analyzing Australian and American englishes.